bvraghav/elevator-pitch-d016y/README.md

 Another encoded solution is to maintain three queues, one for each direction of traversal at any given instant.
-That is, at any given level `M=3*L+K%3`, maintain a queue for each of the following traversal
+That is, for any given level `M=3*L+K%3` where the car is, maintain a queue for each of the following traversal,
 + From `M` to a signalled far-end in the direction of current traversal, eg. towards `3*(LMAX-1)` for `UP`;
 + From a signalled near-end to far-end in the inverse